Dasharo/docs/docs/dasharo-tools-suite/overview.md

 issues](https://github.com/Dasharo/dasharo-issues/issues?q=is%3Aopen+is%3Aissue+label%3ADasharoToolsSuite).

-And if you have already used this system and would be interested in supporting the project, please check [How to support us?](../osf-trivia-list/dts.md#how-to-support-us) section.
+And if you have already used this system and would be interested in supporting the project, please check the [How to support us?](../osf-trivia-list/dts.md#how-to-support-us) section.